Cloud Next supports the following operating systems:

 Before you start upgrading your Ubuntu version in Cloud Next environment, review the following specifications:

-To upgrade your non-production and production Cloud Next environments to Ubuntu 20.04 and later:
+To upgrade your non-production and production Cloud Next environments to an available operating system:

 - Sign in to the Cloud Platform user interface.